PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 08:52:16
+Last updated: 2024-04-06 08:52:49
-Random Quote: New Mexico.
-It's another state.
-I mean, it's like California, just less traffic. - Lalo Salamanca
+Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker